-Welcome to the Marianopolis community!
-As a parent, you are in a unique position to witness the transformative power of a Marianopolis education.
-On this page, you will find answers to some frequently asked questions and links to helpful resources.
+As a parent of a College student, you are in a unique position to witness the transformative experience of a Marianopolis education.
+College is an important time of transition and growth for students and parents alike.
+On this page, you will find information about some common areas of interest to parents.

-Marianopolis students have a plethora of support services to help them reach their potential and almost all of them are free.
-They can book appointments with academic advisors to discuss current or university studies; explore career choices or personal issues with counselors; get support in English or French literacy; or find a peer tutor for help with coursework.
-Librarians help boost research and citation skills.
-It is up to each student to seek these resources and ask for help.
+Marianopolis students have a plethora of support services to help them reach their potential.
+Students can book appointments with Academic Advisors to discuss their program, courses or university applications; explore career choices or personal issues with Counsellors; get support in English or French literacy from the Writing Centre; find a peer tutor for help with coursework at the Learning Resources Centre; boost their research and citation skills thanks to Librarians; discuss tuition-relief options with the Financial Aid Office and more.
+All of these services are provided at no extra charge and are easily accessible, on campus and online, each school day.
+It is up to students to seek out these resources and ask for help.

 With about one in five Marianopolis students receiving financial aid, the College welcomes parent donations of any amount to The Marianopolis Millennium Foundation.
 A suggested donation is included with each semester’s tuition statement.
 Parents may also be invited to contribute their time and professional expertise, for example, by giving a guest lecture, serving on a career panel, or joining the College’s Board of Governors when a vacancy arises.